Difference Between Long-Term vs Short-Term Capital Gains

 Both Long-Term vs Short-Term Capital Gains are popular choices in the market; let us discuss some of the major Differences:

-- Long-term Capital gains are those arising out of the transfer of a long-term capital asset from an individual whereas a short-term capital gain is created by the transfer of a short-term capital asset.
+- Long-term Capital gains arise from transferring a long-term capital asset from an individual, whereas transferring a short-term capital asset creates a short-term capital gain.

-- In the case of a financial asset, the holding period applicable for long-term capital gain is greater than 12 months and in respect of short-term capital gain, it is less than 12 months.
+- In the case of a financial asset, the holding period applicable for long-term capital gain is greater than 12 months, and for short-term capital gain, it is less than 12 months.

-- The long-term capital gain for capital assets is applicable if it is held for more than 24 months in case of immovable property and 36 months in the case of movable ones.
-On the other hand, a short-term capital gain for immovable properties is applicable if it’s held for less than 24 months and 36 months in case of movable ones.
+- Capital assets attract long-term capital gain if the owner holds them for more than 24 months in the case of immovable property and 36 months in the case of movable ones.
+Conversely, immovable properties incur a short-term capital gain if their holding period is less than 24 months, and movable properties incur a short-term capital gain if their holding period is less than 36 months.

-- If one has any offsetting losses in the same year it can be offset against capital gains.
-However, firstly all the short-term losses have to be offset against the short-term gains and the long-term losses against long-term gains.
-If there is still an excess, such as having a net long-term gain and a net short-term loss, the extra short-term losses can be used for offsetting against the long-term gains.
+- If one has any offsetting losses in the same year, it can be offset against capital gains.
+First, offset all the short-term losses against the short-term gains and offset the long-term losses against long-term gains.
+If there is still an excess, such as a net long-term gain and a net short-term loss, the extra short-term losses can offset the long-term gains.

 Let us consider the following examples: